2xffwd/woo-shareable-checkout-url/README.md

 ## 📄 License

-This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GPL v3 License.

 ## 🙏 Acknowledgments